flo-77/go2_navigation_thesis/README.md

 Planned extensions of this work include:

-Enabling reliable robot locomotion via /cmd_vel
+- Implementing a reliable locomotion interface by bridging `/cmd_vel` commands to the legged JointTrajectoryController, enabling teleoperation and planner-driven motion

-Full Nav2 stack integration for autonomous navigation
+- Full integration of the Nav2 stack for autonomous indoor navigation using pre-built or online-generated maps

-Evaluation of indoor navigation and wall-inspection scenarios
+- Evaluation of autonomous indoor navigation and wall-inspection scenarios in structured environments

-Quantitative analysis of SLAM performance and map quality
+- Quantitative analysis of SLAM performance and map quality, including consistency, coverage, and drift

-Docker-based containerization for fully reproducible experiments
+- Docker-based containerization to ensure fully reproducible simulation and experimental results

 ## Author